Dunara: The Mackellars

 John Mackellar married Euphemia Jackson and emigrated with their family to Australia from Dundee, Scotland in 1839.
 Their three sons were Keith, a sea trader, Frederick, who in 1839 became the first salaried officer at the Sydney Infirmary and Dispensary, later Sydney Hospital, and Charles, who became a surgeon.
-Frederick had a son, Charles Kinnaird Mackellar (1844-1926) who married Marion Isobel Buckland (1854-1933) in 1877.
-There were four children of this marriage: Keith; Eric; Isobel Marion Dorothea (1885-1968) and Malcolm.
+Frederick had a son, Charles Kinnaird Mackellar (1844–1926) who married Marion Isobel Buckland (1854–1933) in 1877.
+There were four children of this marriage: Keith; Eric; Isobel Marion Dorothea (1885–1968) and Malcolm.
 Keith was killed in action in South Africa on 11 July 1890, during the Boer War.
 He was second lieutenant in the Australian Volunteer Horse Squadron.

-Sir Charles Kinnaird Mackellar (1844-1926) was born in Sydney and educated at Sydney Grammar School and the University of Glasgow medical school, graduating in 1871.
-He returned to Australia and practiced in Sydney, becoming a noted physician and sociologist.
+Charles Mackellar (1844–1926) was born in Sydney and educated at Sydney Grammar School and the University of Glasgow Medical School, graduating in 1871.
+He returned to Australia and practised in Sydney, becoming a noted physician and sociologist.
 Charles registered with the Medical Board of NSW in 1872.
 In 1873-77 he was honorary surgeon at the Sydney Infirmary and Dispensary, where his father had been the first salaried officer.
 He advised the NSW Government on hygiene and preventative medicine and helped establish the North Head Quarantine Station and the Coast, or Prince Henry Hospital.
 In 1883, he became president of the new Board of Health and president of the NSW branch of the British Medical Association, which was set up in 1880.
-Mackellar was a physician at the hospital in 1882 and a director in 1884–1903.
-He was also a director of Royal Prince Alfred Hospital 1886–1917.
-He worked "stupendously" at general practice in early years.
+Mackellar was a physician at the hospital in 1882 and a director from 1884 to 1903.
+He was also a director of Royal Prince Alfred Hospital from 1886 to 1917.
+He worked "stupendously" at general practice in his early years.
 In 1877 he married Marion Buckland, acquired considerable pastoral interests and in 1896 succeeded his father-in-law as a director of the Bank of NSW, of which he was president in 1901-23 apart from absences abroad in 1904-5 and 1912–13.
 He was chairman, board member and trustee of a number of other companies, in insurance, sugar refining, etc.